samuelgarcia/HearingLossSimulator/doc/source/index.rst

 As example here the 1000 Hz band

-The PGC in black and HP-AF levelled controled frequency repsonse.
+The PGC filter (in black) and HP-AF (color) levelled controled frequency repsonse.
 Blue are low levels and red high levels.
 Note that the **HP-AF** is moving from left (low, blue) to right (high, red).

 .. image:: img/filter_pgc_and_hpaf.png

-The sum of the PGC1 + HP-AF + PGC2 is the CGC (compressive gammachirp).
+The sum of the PGC1 + HP-AF + PGC2 is the InvCGC (Inverse Compressive Gammachirp).
 Blue are low levels and red high levels.
 Note that for low level there is a negative gain.
 For high level, the gain tend to zero dB: